Hello and welcome to my DC PBJ snowboard review.

 I'm typically not super keen on jibs on a trad camber board.
 But the PBJ felt uncatchy for a trad camber and something that I was pretty confident taking on jibs - noting that I'm definitely no expert jibber.

 Pretty easy to press both nose and tail and being a twin they feel the same.
 And good for holding it once locked into a press too.

 Check out the breakdown of the score in the table below.

 Contribution to Final Score

 TOTAL after normalizing

 The PBJ was super fun for jumps and sidehits, particularly those on the small to medium side, and a great option for jibs.
-A really good all-round park board, that could just as well be used as an all-mountain freestyle board - and all for a really reasonable price.
+A really good all-round park board, that could just as well be used as an all-mountain freestyle board.

 More Info, Current Prices and Where to Buy Online

 If you want to learn more about the PBJ, or if you are ready to buy, or if you just want to research prices and availability, check out the links below.

 If you want to check out some other freestyle snowboard options, or if you want to compare the PBJ to other freestyle snowboards, then check out the next link.